 We aim to be fully accessible and actively work with venues to programme fully accessible performances of our shows, but we know that there's a lot more that we can do.

-If you have any questions on the accessibility of any our shows, access requirements that aren't mentioned below or ideas of how we can improve, please do get in touch with our Administrator, Charlotte, by email or on +44 (0) 20 7240 4533.
+If you have any questions on the accessibility of any our shows, access requirements that aren't mentioned below or ideas of how we can improve, please do get in touch with us by email or on +44 (0) 20 7240 4533.

 Wheelchair and limited mobility access

 Roundabout is fully wheelchair accessible and is always popped up on a step-free site.
 We can accommodate up to four wheelchair users per performance by removing sections of the front benching, so wheelchair users are seated on the front row.
 Companions are provided with a seat next to the wheelchair.
 For more wheelchair and limited mobility access information on our different venues, please visit our partner and tour venue websites.

 An interpreter, BSL for our UK-based signed performances, will stand in a clearly visible position and interpret the spoken and heard aspects of the show.

 Roundabout has a built in T-loop available for every performance.
 Just ask our friendly Front Of House staff, and switch your hearing aid on to use it.